 Another popular restaurant hit that should definitely be tried in Poland is the duck with apples (Kaczka z jabłkami).
 Young farm ducks are marinated in mead, after which their meat becomes surprisingly tender and tasty.
 The second indispensable ingredient of the dish is the country’s main agricultural pride: Polish apples.

 And of course the famous Polish sausages (kielbasa).
 They are very similar to the German bratwurst but much tastier!
 Prepared from several varieties of meat, sometimes with the addition of cereals or potatoes.
 There are many types of Polish sausages – garlic, marjoram, and other spices make them really special.

-Golonka – pork leg in Polish style.
+Golonka – pork leg in a Polish style.
 It is very similar to the Czech and German shank.
 In the process of its preparation beer is also involved.
-The Pork drumstick is first boiled, and then baked in the oven, constantly pouring beer.
+The Pork drumstick is first boiled and then baked in the oven, constantly pouring beer.
 The result is a tender meat and beer golden crust – an excellent combination.

 If you prefer fish, I suggest trying zander (sandacz po polsku).
 One of the most popular dishes is the gastronomic combination of the three natural gifts of the generous Polish land.
 Delicate zander meat roasted in thin puff pastry with stewed chanterelle sauce and crayfish tails – this is how this top Polish dish is cooked in the best Warsaw restaurants.
 Since this is a lake fish uncertainly we don’t have it in Greece.

 Cheese.
 Try the excellent Oscypek cheese made by Polish highlanders!
 If you visit the ski resorts in Poland, be sure to try and grab this delicious sheep or goat cheese for your family and friends, which is prepared according to a unique recipe.